lejenome/lejenome.github.io/_posts/2017-07-30-github-webhook.md

 - Add write access to the process running PHP (FastCGI, mod_php, ...) which is mostly either running within the group ``www-data`` or ``www`` depending on the Linux distribution running on your server.
-- If your repository is private, generate a ssh key and add the pubkey as a read-only deployment key to your repository settings.
+- If your repository is private, generate an ssh key and add the pubkey as a read-only deployment key to your repository settings.
 This key should be generated using the same user as the PHP process.